 Thousand Cankers Disease of Black Walnut

 The Missouri Department of Agriculture has enacted a state exterior quarantine to protect Missouri's black walnut resource from Thousand Cankers Disease (TCD).
 The quarantine prohibits wood products, including walnut bark and all firewood, from infected areas from coming into Missouri.
-States affected by Missouri’s quarantine include Arizona, California, Colorado, Idaho, Nevada, New Mexico, North Carolina, Oregon, Pennsylvania, Tennessee, Utah, Virgina and Washington.
-Several other states have enacted similar quarantines, including Kansas, Michigan, Nebraska, Oklahoma, Indiana, Minnesota, Wisconsin, Arkansas, Illinois, Ohio.
-The known infested states of North Carolina, Pennsylvania, Tennessee and Virginia also have state quarantines.
+States affected by Missouri’s quarantine include Arizona, California, Colorado, Idaho, Nevada, New Mexico, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Utah, Virgina and Washington.
+Several other states have enacted similar quarantines, including Kansas, Michigan, Nebraska, Oklahoma, Indiana, Minnesota, Wisconsin, Arkansas, Illinois and West Virginia.
+The known infested states of North Carolina, Ohio, Pennsylvania, Tennessee, Virginia and also have state quarantines.
 More information about the Missouri quarantine is available below.

 Cankers caused by the fungal pathogen Geosmithia morbida form wherever the walnut twig beetle (Pityophthorus juglandis) probes the wood.
 Eventually hundreds or thousands of cankers form, coalesce and cause tree mortality.
 Photo by Dr. Ned Tisserat, Colorado State University.